 Who Is Jay Leno?

-Jay Leno was born in New Rochelle, New York, on April 28, 1950.
-Beginning his stand-up career while in college, Leno moved to Los Angeles and wrote for television.
-He became guest host of The Tonight Show in 1987 and took over as permanent host after Johnny Carson retired in 1992.
-Leno stepped down to launch a prime-time show in 2009, but soon returned to The Tonight Show for another four years.
+Beginning his stand-up career while in college, comedian Jay Leno moved to Los Angeles in the 1970s and wrote for television.
+He became a guest host of The Tonight Show in 1987 and took over as permanent host after Johnny Carson retired in 1992.
+Leno stepped down to launch a prime-time show in 2009 but soon returned to The Tonight Show for another four years.
 The comedian has hosted Jay Leno's Garage since 2015.

 As a student in grade school, Leno displayed his comic tendencies with pranks and practical jokes.
 His fifth-grade teacher's report card comments — "if Jay spent as much time studying as he does trying to be a comedian, he'd be a big star" — turned out to be prophetic.